untwisted/untwisted/BOOK.md

 >>>
 ~~~

-The method 'del_map' is used to remove a mapping from a Dispatcher object.
+The method del_map is used to remove a mapping from a Dispatcher object.
 In the above code,
-the handle 'on_load' will be processed just once for the event LOAD.
+the handle on_load will be processed just once for the event LOAD.

 ### Exceptions in handles